kefkajr/MagicPals/README.md

 This is an exciting question for sure.
 I think the steps might involve:
 - Creating a Wall class like the Tile class.
--- Give it ints: origin (0 is the border of the tile, -/+ is inside/outside), thickness, height.
+  - Give it several `int` properties: origin (0 is the border of the tile, less is inside, more is outside), thickness, height.
 - Give the Tile class a dictionary property that stores a Wall instance for each direction.
-- Create a Wall prefab, the the tile by standing up.
+- Create a Wall prefab, probably just the Tile standing on its side.
 - Use the tile map editor again.
-See what updates can be made to include the creations of Walls -- In particular, see how a Tile's properties are used to buid and visualize each Tile when the board is constructed
+See what updates can be made to include the creations of Walls
+  - In particular, see how a Tile's properties are used to buid and visualize each Tile when the board is constructed

 #### 3/31